The 12 Best Gifts for Travelers

-When you’re on the go, it can be super difficult to find a place to recharge your device.
-Running out of battery power while snapping a selfie in front of the Roman Colosseum sucks hairy squirrels.
+When you’re on the go, it can be difficult to recharge your device.
+Running out of power while snapping a selfie in front of the Roman Colosseum sucks hairy squirrels.
 That’s why power banks are one of the all-time best gifts for travelers.
-I recently picked up one of these bad boys at a convention, and it has been absolutely invaluable.
-You can find the power bank I use here !

 3) Waterproof Pouch

-If you know a frequent traveler, chances are that they are also a frequent reader.
+If you know a frequent traveler, chances are they are also a frequent reader.
 Whether they’re lounging on the beach or sitting on a plane, reading is a great way to pass the time.
 Having a Kindle makes reading even more convenient.
-Travelers just need to visit the Kindle Store and take their favorite books anywhere they want.
-Plus, carrying around a Kindle is a lot lighter than lugging around a bunch of books.
-Personally, I never travel without mine.
-So, if you’re looking to buy great gifts for travelers this holiday season, you should definitely check out the new Kindle Paperwhite!

 8) Undercover Fanny Pack